surendersampath/Firmware-Engineer-Task/README.md

 ## Documentation

 This is generated using doxygen.
+[Click here to open](https://surendersampath.github.io/Firmware-Engineer-Task/) .
-Open index.html inside docs/html To re-run doxygen
+To re-run doxygen
 ```
 doxygen Doxyfile